restqa/faker-plugin/README.md

 Given I generate a fake data for "name.firstName" and store it into the dataset as "firstName"
 ```

-While we `name.firstName` is refering the to property `name.firstName` of the [faker.js](https://github.com/Marak/faker.js) library. ([full list properties available](https://github.com/Marak/faker.js#api-methods))
+While we `name.firstName` is refering to the property `name.firstName` of the [faker.js](https://github.com/Marak/faker.js) library. ([full list properties available](https://github.com/Marak/faker.js#api-methods))
 The step above will create a new data into the dataset named "firstName" in order to use it in another step like :

 ```gherkin
 Then the response body at "user.firstname" should not be equal to {{ firstName }}
 ```

-During the execution the all the steps containing `{{ firtName }}` will be updated to include the generated value from the initial step.
+During the execution of all the steps containing `{{ firtName }}` will be updated to include the generated value from the initial step.

 [Check the full list of step definition available](./docs/steps-catalog.md)

 ### 2. On the fly generation

-If you have to deal with a lot of fake data, it will be inconvenient to multiple create step definition as share above.
+If you need to deal with a lot of fake data, it can be inconvenient to multiple create step definition as share above.
 This is why you could also generate your fake data on the fly, by using the dynamic data synthax.

 Example: